tfiers/RoamShowTime/README.md

 # Roam ShowTime

+- 🚀 Update 2022.
+A subset of this functionality is now built-in in Roam.
+(Hover over a bullet to see the last edited time).
-⚠ Another Roam update broke this plugin.
+- ⚠ Update Jan 2021.
+Another Roam update broke this plugin.
 I have no plans to update this plugin further.
 PRs are welcome though.

+---

 ![logo](img/icon_128.png)